safijatala/IOTProjectOne/README.md

 ```

 # COAP Integration
-Creating a COAP folder and writing its main and make files, as well as gcoap_cli.c.
+To add COAP, you need to create a COAP folder and writing its main and make files, as well as gcoap_cli.c.
-Execute the COAP project similarly to before and send it to the server, using two COAP instances for the client and server.
+Making the COAP similar to temperature sensor which done before and then send it to the server, using two COAP instances for the client and server.

 ```

-iotlab-experiment submit -n COAP -d 60 -l grenoble,m3,3,./bin/iotlab-m3/COAP.elf iotlab-experiment submit -n COAP2 -d 60 -l grenoble,m3,4,./bin/iotlab-m3/COAP.elf
+iotlab-experiment submit -n COAP1 -d 60 -l grenoble,m3,3,./bin/iotlab-m3/COAP.elf
+iotlab-experiment submit -n COAP2 -d 60 -l grenoble,m3,4,./bin/iotlab-m3/COAP.elf
 ```
-These will send COAP to node 3 and 4.
+These will send COAP to node 3 and 4 for 60 minutes.

 # Checking Client and Server Communication
 The client successfully sends a CoAP GET request to retrieve temperature data from the server.